-Cara Hoffman is the author of Running, a New York Times Editors’ Choice novels and is a Senior Editor at PM Press.
-Her most recent novel Running was an Esquire Magazine Best Book of 2017, and an Autostraddle Best Queer and Feminist Book of 2017.
-She first received national attention in 2011 with the publication of So Much Pretty which sparked a national dialogue on violence and retribution and was named Best Suspense Novel of the year by the New York Times Book Review.
-Her second novel, Be Safe I Love You, was nominated for a Folio Prize, named one of the Five Best Modern War Novels by the Telegraph UK.
-Her essays have appeared in the New York Times, The Paris Review, Fifth Estate, Bookforum, BOMB, Rolling Stone, The Daily Beast and on NPR.
-She is the recipient of a number of awards and accolades including a MacDowell Fellowship, and an Edward Albee Fellowship.
+Cara Hoffman is the author of three New York Times Editors’ Choice novels and is a Senior Editor at PM Press.
+Her most recent novel Running was an Esquire Magazine Best Book of the Year, and an Autostraddle Best Queer and Feminist Book of the Year.
+Her first novel So Much Pretty sparked a national dialogue on violence and retribution and was named Best Suspense Novel by the New York Times Book Review.
+Her novel Be Safe I Love You was nominated for a Folio Prize and named one of the Five Best Modern War Novels by the Telegraph UK.
+Hoffman’s essays and stories have appeared in the New York Times, The Paris Review, Bennington Review, Bookforum, BOMB, The Opiate, Rolling Stone, The Daily Beast, Teen Vogue and on NPR.
+A MacDowell Fellow, and an Edward Albee Fellow.
 She has been a visiting writer at Columbia, St. John’s and Oxford University.
 Her collection of stories RUIN is forthcoming in April, 2022.